babasileye/pdf_text_extraction/README.md

-# pdf_text_extraction
+This repository contains python functions to extract text content from pdf files.
-text extraction from pdf documents
+The first developed function are based on ocr text extraction.